NVIDIA/NVFlare/docs/user_guide/federated_xgboost/secure_xgboost_user_guide.rst

 Data Loader
 -----------

 On the client side, a data loader must be configured in the components.
-The SecureDataLoader can be used if the data is pre-processed.
+The CSVDataLoader can be used if the data is pre-processed.
 For example,

 .. code-block:: json

     {
         "id": "dataloader",
-        "path": "nvflare.app_opt.xgboost.histogram_based_v2.secure_data_loader.SecureDataLoader",
+        "path": "nvflare.app_opt.xgboost.histogram_based_v2.csv_data_loader.CSVDataLoader",
         "args": {
-            "rank": 0,
             "folder": "/opt/dataset/vertical_xgb_data"
         }
     }